std::ranges::data

 Returns a pointer to the first element of a contiguous range.

-If the argument is an lvalue or ranges::enable_borrowed_range<std::remove_cv_t<T>> is true, a call to ranges::data
+If the argument is an lvalue or ranges::enable_borrowed_range<std::remove_cv_t<T>> is true, a call to ranges::data is expression-equivalent to:

 - std::forward<T>(t).data(), if that expression is valid, and its return type is a pointer to an object type.